blongho/countries/README.md

     - Get it with `python pip install beautifulsoup4`
     - For system-specific installs, check this [this stackoverflow answer](https://stackoverflow.com/questions/19957194/install-beautiful-soup-using-pip?answertab=votes#tab-top)

+4. Install the virtualenv (if not already installed) `python3 -m pip install --user virtualenv`

+5. Create an env for dev and activate it
+`python3 -m venv countries-env source countries-env/bin/activate`

 ## Usage
 1. Get your own copy by [forking the repository](https://github.com/blongho/countries/fork)